The Heart Of Our Story

 Transitions

-After 2 years of very effective study with Merrill, I went on to take lessons with Jerome Roth, 2nd Oboist (ret.) of the New York Philharmonic for two additional years.
-A sweet and brilliant man, and his devotion to his students seemed endless.
+After two years of effective study with Merrill, I went on to take lessons with Jerome Roth, 2nd Oboist (ret.) of the New York Philharmonic, for an additional two years.
+Jerry was a sweet and brilliant man, deeply devoted to his students.

-For college, I gained acceptance to the Manhattan School of Music and Juilliard School as a scholarship student of Harold Gomberg.
-This was the fulfillment of a dream I had had since the day I first saw Mr. Gomberg play with the NY Philharmonic when I was in 7th grade.
+For college, I was accepted to the Manhattan School of Music as a performance major and Juilliard School of Music as a scholarship student of Harold Gomberg This was the fulfillment of a dream I had had since the day I first saw Mr. Gomberg play with the NY Philharmonic when I was in 7th grade.
 As a direct result of that performance, I started playing oboe about a month later.
 I didn’t know it at the time, but Mr. Gomberg was principal oboist of the New York Philharmonic for over 30 years and, fortuitously (as you’ll soon see), an old buddy of Charlie Ponte.
 I treasure the time I spent studying with Mr. Gomberg.

 Jerome Roth was Brian Charles' second teacher.
 He was 2nd oboe of the NY Philharmonic for many years

-Jerry Roth was a founding member of the New York Philharmonic Woodwind Quintet, a great oboist, and a gifted teacher.
+Jerry Roth was 2nd oboist (ret.) of the New York Philharmonic, a founding member of the New York Philharmonic Woodwind Quintet, a great oboist, and a gifted teacher.

 The 11th Avenue Police Impound Lot